 “The rapid growth in tourism exacerbates the sexual exploitation of children in the region,” says the study.
-“Further exacerbating the situation has been the dramatic development in Internet and communications technologies, which have increased and diversified opportunities to sexually exploit children, or to profit from the sexual exploitation of children.”
+“Further complicating the situation has been the dramatic development in Internet and communications technologies, which have increased and diversified opportunities to sexually exploit children, or to profit from the sexual exploitation of children.”

 “Although tourists from Western countries are still a significant problem, it is a popular misconception that they constitute the majority of child sex offenders,” says Rangsima Deesawade, ECPAT’s Regional Coordinator for Southeast Asia.
 “Most offences in Southeast Asia are committed by nationals of countries in the region or other parts of Asia.”

-Other facts/leads highlighted by the report include:
+Other facts highlighted by the report include:

-· There are still large gaps in the understanding of the sexual exploitation of children in the region.
-Much more research is needed;
+- There are still large gaps in the understanding of the sexual exploitation of children in the region.
+Much more research is needed.

-· In Cebu City in the Philippines, one of the poorest areas in the country, 25 percent of all sex workers on the streets are sexually exploited children;
+- In Cebu City in the Philippines – one of the poorest areas in the country – 25 percent of all sex workers on the streets are sexually exploited children.